-Figure 9-788er—Per-STA Profile subelement of the Probe Response variant Multi-Link element format
+Figure 9-788er—Per-STA Profile subelement of the Probe Request variant Multi-Link element format

 The Subelement ID field value is defined in Table 9-322ap (Optional subelement IDs for Basic variant Multi-Link element).
 The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).

-The format of the STA Control field is defined in Figure 9-788es (STA Control of the Probe Response variant Multi-Link element field format).
+The format of the STA Control field is defined in Figure 9-788es (STA Control of the Probe Request variant Multi-Link element field format).